vishnuvardhan-s/leetcode-custom-themes/README.md

 * Basic functionality is done
 * Most of the themes are taken from https://codemirror.net/theme/
 * Yet to do:
-    * User can also set custom themes
+    * User can also set custom themes - maybe in an update v2.0.0
-    * What if user changes theme inside leetcode? - IDEA IS TO CHECK FOR THEME CHANGES INSIDE LEETCODE, IF THE LIST IS CLICKED, THEN I HAVE TO NULL THE CHROME STORAGE - ALSO, HAVE TO CHANGE THE DEFAULT THEME LOGIC, IF NULL, DO NOTHING
+    * leetcode-cn support
+    * Remove textmate after implementing 2
     * Upload to Chrome Web Store
 * Have to check
     * Set the themes only once ('loading', 'complete')